arnabroy734/machine_fault_detection/README.md

 The dataset used in this project is available in [https://archive.ics.uci.edu/dataset/791/metropt+3+dataset]().
 From a metro train in an operational context, readings from pressure, temperature, motor current, and air intake valves were collected from a compressor's Air Production Unit (APU).

 ## Approach to Solve the Problem
 The dataset is a multivariate time series data where different machine parameters are availale at interval of 10 seconds from Feb, 2020 to Aug, 2020.
-The original dataset is unlabeled but as per failure report provided by the company **some intervals are mentioned where Air Leak was detected in the system and breakdown maintenance was required.**
+The original dataset is unlabeled but as per failure report provided by the company **some intervals are mentioned where Air Leak was detected in the system and breakdown maintenance was carried out.**

 So the data is first labeled as healthy and unhealthy and then EDA is performed.
 It is oberved that out of 1.5 Million timestamps only 0.2% records are available for fault data.
 As this dataset is highly imbalanced simple classification technique cannot be used.
-Simple clasification techniqe result in lot of false negatives. **So this problem is solved using anomaly detection technique.**
+Simple clasification techniqe results in lot of false negatives. **So this problem is solved using anomaly detection technique.**

 ## Anomaly Detection
 During EDA it is observed that **trends of faulty parameters are completely different from those of healthy ones**.